Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Custom procedures.
 If the freight crosses boundaries, custom procedures can become very important, since cold chain products tend to be time-sensitive and more subject to inspection than regular freight (e.g. produce, pharmaceuticals, and biological samples).
 The difficulty of this task differs depending on the nation (or economic bloc) and the gateway since there are variations in procedures and delays.
 A common issue relates to sanitary inspection that may require fumigation.
 Customs issues are commonly identified as the most crucial in establishing reliable international cold chains.

 - The “Last Mile”.
 The last stage is the actual delivery of the shipment to its destination, which in logistics is often known as the “last mile”.
-Key considerations when arranging a final delivery concern not only the destination but the timing of the delivery, so the critical labor and warehousing space is available.
+When arranging a final delivery, key considerations concern not only the destination but the timing of the delivery, so the critical labor and warehousing space is available.
 Trucks and vans, the primary modes of transportation for this stage, must meet the specifications necessary to transfer the cold chain shipment.
-Since many deliveries of cold chain products, particularly groceries, are taking place in an urban setting, they are impeded by congestion and parking difficulties Also important is the final transfer of the shipment into the cold storage facilities as there is potential for a breach of integrity and damages to fragile goods such as produce.
+Since many deliveries of cold chain products, particularly groceries, are taking place in an urban setting, they are impeded by congestion and parking difficulties.
+Also important is the final transfer of the shipment into the cold storage facilities as there is potential for a breach of integrity and damages to fragile goods such as produce.

 - Integrity and quality assurance.
-After the shipment has been delivered, and temperature recording devices or known temperature anomalies must be recorded and made known.
-This is the step of the logistical process that creates trust and accountability, particularly if liability for a damaged shipment is incurred.
-If problems or anomalies that compromise a shipment do occur, an effort must be made to identify the source and find corrective actions.
+After the shipment has been delivered, temperature recording devices or known temperature anomalies must be recorded and made known.
+This step of the logistical process creates trust and accountability, particularly if liability for a damaged shipment is incurred.
+If problems or anomalies compromise a shipment, an effort must be made to identify the source and find corrective actions.
 This is particularly relevant to the high value of cold chain goods.
 While a standard container load can have a value between $50,000 and $100,000, a reefer load can reach $1 million.
-For the case of pharmaceuticals, the value of the cargo can reach $50 million.
+In the case of pharmaceuticals, the value of the cargo can reach $50 million.

 Therefore, the setting and operation of cold chains are dependent on the concerned supply chains since each cargo unit to be carried has different requirements in terms of location, demand, level of concentration, load integrity, and transport integrity.
-Because of the additional tasks involved, as well as the energy required for the refrigeration unit, transportation costs for cold chain products is much higher than regular goods.
-The ongoing rise in standards of living and economic specialization will remain important drivers for years to come in the growing demand for perishable goods and the cold chain logistics supporting their transport.
+Because of the additional tasks involved, as well as the energy required for the refrigeration unit, transportation costs for cold chain products are much higher than for regular goods.
+The ongoing rise in living standards and economic specialization will remain important drivers for years in the growing demand for perishable goods and the cold chain logistics supporting their transport.